IntelPython/dpctl/examples/cython/sycl_direct_linkage/README.md

 # Example of sycl_direct_linkage Usage

-This Cython* extension does not directly use dpctl and links to SYCL*.
+This Cython extension does not directly use dpctl and links to SYCL.
-It exposes the `columnwise_total` function that uses oneMKL to compute totals for each column of its argument matrix in double precision expected as an ordinary NumPy* array in a C-contiguous layout.
+It exposes the `columnwise_total` function that uses oneMKL to compute totals for each column of its argument matrix in double precision expected as an ordinary NumPy array in a C-contiguous layout.

 This function performs the following steps: